DavidCabal/money-count/README.md

 2. ```yarn install```
 3. ```yarn dist```
 4. Check the dist folder for your packaged up and ready to go app

----
-I developed this app to keep me motivated while working on after hours contract jobs.